patzsantos/e-portfolio-uoeo/README.md

 ## Reflection

 I learned various UML models that are used for software development.
-I became aware of the syntax used for varied diagrams.
+I became aware of the syntax used in different diagrams.
 I also used Visual Paradigm Online, an open source tool, to create my Washing Machine state diagram.
 The first e-Portfolio activity taught me that UML models are intended for different purposes, depending on the stage they are in the Software Development Life Cycle.

 ---